 Be familiar with foods that might worsen the problem by causing bladder irritation to your sensitive bladder.
 Ease up on spicy foods as these could aggravate the bladder problem.

-Irritating foods include coffee, chocolate, and caffeine is a quick bladder irritant, so you should avoid it altogether if you have overactive bladder issues.
+Irritating foods include coffee and chocolate since caffeine is a quick bladder irritant, so you should avoid it altogether if you have overactive bladder issues.
 Cut down on overly-acidic fruits like tomatoes and oranges as they can irritate and inflame the urinary tract.
-Also, avoid artificial sweeteners because these also can worsen the condition of an overactive bladder.
+Also, avoid artificial sweeteners because these can worsen the condition of an overactive bladder.

 Make sure you read all products' labels before consuming them if you are experiencing incontinence problems.
 Culprits like salts, sweeteners, and caffeine may be hidden in there.